CONTACT US

 • Decomposing plant residues

-Enzymes can also be man-made.
+Enzymes can also be manmade.
 Usually, this process involves fermenting living organisms like bacteria or yeast to produce enzymes.
 (That’s what we do here at Substrata.)
-However, in the 2010s, scientists successfully engineered synthetic enzymes and grew some in plants instead of fermenting them.
+However, in the 2010s, scientists successfully engineered synthetic enzymes and grew some in plants, no fermentation necessary.

-It’s fitting that enzymes are big molecules because they have big jobs to do.
-They’re responsible for virtually every chemical reaction that occurs in plants, animals, and people.
+Enzymes are responsible for virtually every chemical reaction that occurs in plants, animals, and people.
 For example, our bodies produce enzymes to help us digest food, absorb nutrients, and build muscles.
 Without enzymes, none of these vital processes could happen.
+So, it’s fitting that enzymes are big molecules because they have big jobs to do!

-Enzymes also help with all sorts of industrial processes and household chores.
+Enzymes also help with all sorts of construction projects, industries, and even household chores.
 Some of those uses include things like:

 • Industrial parts washing

-With so many versatile uses, it’s no wonder that enzymes function differently.
+With so many versatile uses, it’s no wonder that different types of enzymes function differently.
 Let’s take a look at how they work.

 As we mentioned, enzymes catalyze (cause or speed up) chemical reactions among molecules in an organism or ecosystem.
 They do this by creating, breaking, moving, or rearranging molecular bonds within a substance, such as food, water, or soil.